knowles28/group_project_education_app/README.md

 ## Challenges

-* File Structure / Naming Conventions
+Here are some of the things we found difficult:

+* File structuring & naming conventions as the project scaled up in size.
-* Material UI version issues
+* Material UI version issues for multiple developers on the same team.
-* CSS, React & Material UI compatibility issues
+* CSS, React & Material UI - compatibility problems with components using CSS .

 <br>